-Beginning in Fall 2012, an enhanced, streamlined credential/masters program will focus on preparing the general education teacher to respond to the needs of all learners through an innovative program that infuses CCTC education specialist standards into the general education curriculum.
-This program offers advanced training that will support your ability to effectively teach students with special needs and develop a leadership role at your school site for all struggling learners.
+Launched in Fall 2012, an enhanced, streamlined credential/masters program focuses on preparing the general education teacher to respond to the needs of all learners through an innovative program that infuses CCTC education specialist standards into the general education curriculum.
+This program offers advanced training that supports your ability to effectively teach students with special needs and develop a leadership role at your school site for all struggling learners.

 The following coursework has been carefully planned to provide multiple opportunities to meet the state requirements for the Education Specialist Preliminary Credential.
 Please contact the Director of the Education Specialist Program, Dr. Diana Taylor, for additional information at 213-477-2627.